Managing Android Devices: Workspace ONE Operational Tutorial

 This exercise helps you understand the basics of configuring Android Profiles in Workspace ONE UEM.

 Android profiles help ensure device and data compliance.
-Profiles serve many different purposes, from enforcing corporate restrictions on devices (both Fully Managed and Personally Enabled), like disabling USB Debugging and/or Screen Capture and so on, as well as installing organization-specific policies such as Certificates and VPN configurations.
+Profiles serve many different purposes, from enforcing corporate restrictions on devices (both Fully Managed and Corporate Owned Personally Enabled), like disabling USB Debugging and/or Screen Capture and so on, as well as installing organization-specific policies such as Certificates and VPN configurations.

 Prerequisites